-In contrast to Fiedler's view that leadership styles are difficult to change, the Hersey and Blanchard model assumes that a leader is sufficiently flexible to change behaviour towards the followers depending on the situation but also on their capacity to change and mature.
+In contrast to Fiedler's view that leadership styles are difficult to change, the Hersey and Blanchard model assumes that a leader is sufficiently flexible to change behaviour towards the followers depending on the situation, but also depending on the followers' capacity to change and mature.
 This proposition is also open to question.

-Path-Goal theory of leadership
+Path-goal theory of leadership

-Originally developed by House (1971), path-goal theory maintains that the leader should use the style of leadership that is most effective in influencing followers' perceptions of the goals they need to achieve and the way (or path) they need to achieve them (Woffard and Liska, 1993).
-The theory relates directly to expectancy theories of motivation in that a leader's success is judged by whether their followers achieve their goals.
+Originally developed by House (1971), path-goal theory maintains that the leader should use the style of leadership that is most effective in influencing followers' perceptions of the goals they need to achieve and the way (or path) they need to follow in order to achieve them (Woffard and Liska, 1993).
+The theory relates directly to expectancy theories of motivation, in that a leader's success is judged by whether their followers achieve their goals.
 In other words, effective leadership motivates and engages followers to turn effort into appropriate and high-level performance.
-Four leader behaviours are suggested by Path-Goal Theory:
+Four leader behaviours are suggested by path-goal theory: